alexprodan99/BlogApplication/README.md

 An web blog application designed using Python and Django .
 Features:
-* Create new blog posts and displaying all the posts chronologically.
+* Create new blog posts and latest posts feed.
 * Add comments to the existing posts.
 * Sharing posts by email.
 * Latest and most commented posts sections.